New Accuser Says Kavanaugh Exposed Himself to Her at College Party

 Kavanaugh denied the accusation in a statement to The New Yorker:

 “This alleged event from 35 years ago did not happen.
 The people who knew me then know that this did not happen, and have said so.
 This is a smear, plain and simple.
-I look forward to testifying on Thursday about the truth, and defending my good name–and the reputation for character and integrity I have spent a lifetime building–against these last-minute allegations.”
+I look forward to testifying on Thursday about the truth, and defending my good name — and the reputation for character and integrity I have spent a lifetime building — against these last-minute allegations.”

 An unnamed classmate of Ramirez’s told the magazine that he is “one-hundred-per-cent sure” that another student told him that it was Kavanaugh who exposed himself to Ramirez a day or two after the party.
 “I’ve known this all along,” he said.
 “It’s been on my mind all these years when his name came up.
 It was a big deal.”
 However, the report states that The New Yorker has not confirmed the incident with any eyewitnesses at the party.